johanhedin/sdrx/doc/BUILD.md

 `sdrx` is under active development.
 Make sure to `git pull` according to the instruction above regularly to keep up with the changes.
-And always read this README to see how the program changes over time as new features are added, existing features are modified or features being removed.
+And always read the README to see how the program changes over time as new features are added, existing features are modified or features being removed.

-To run and use `sdrx`, look at the [main page](https://github.com/johanhedin/sdrx) for instructions.
+To run and use `sdrx`, look at the [main page](https://github.com/johanhedin/sdrx) for links to instructions.